Life is a short, warm moment

 Nothing is very much fun any more.

-Once I had absorbed “The Wall”, I set about to listen to all of their records.
+Once I had absorbed “The Wall”, I set about listening to all of their records.
 The psychedelic early years, when the loony Syd Barrett was a member of the band, right to the masterpieces: “Dark side of the moon”, “Wish you were here”, “Animals”.

-For one year and a half I listened to nothing else but Pink Floyd.
+For one year and a half I was listening to nothing else but Pink Floyd.